ECLab-ITU/Cache-Side-Channel-Attacks/Spectre/Readme.md

 # Spectre Attack Implementation code on x86

-Spectre attack is by Paul Kocher et. al. in their research paper entitled, Spectre Attacks: Exploiting Speculative Execution at 40th IEEE Symposium on Security and Privacy (S\&P'19) in 2019.
+Spectre attack is proposed by Paul Kocher et. al. in their research paper entitled, Spectre Attacks: Exploiting Speculative Execution at 40th IEEE Symposium on Security and Privacy (S\&P'19) in 2019.
 This attack exploits un-authorized access to program memery by exploiting branch prediction and using cache-based side channel attack (Flush+Reload) as covert channel.
-This implmenentation use same code as proposed by authors with some modifications (https://github.com/crozone/SpectrePoC).
+This implmenentation use same code as proposed by authors with some modifications as done by (https://github.com/crozone/SpectrePoC).

 ## Machine Specifications: